andrey0001/pritunl/README.md

 ## Pritunl as a Docker container

-This is CentOS container for use with web-server, like nginx.

 Just build it or pull it from andrey0001/pritunl .
 Run it something like this: